pschwartz/VMBuild/README.md

 To configure, modify HPCCSystemsVM.json.

-Currently only one stagingMethod works, "ssh".
+Currently only two stagingMethod works, "ssh" or "http".